-Masks, face shields and face coverings are currently required statewide for indoor public spaces (for example, grocery stores, pharmacies, public transit, personal services providers, restaurants, bars, retail stores, and more).
-In addition, face coverings are required in outdoor public spaces when physical distancing is not possible.
+Masks, face coverings or face shields are currently required statewide for offices and indoor public spaces (for example, grocery stores, pharmacies, public transit, personal services providers, restaurants, bars, retail stores, and more).
+Masks, face coverings or face shields are required in outdoor public spaces when physical distancing of at least 6 feet is not possible.

 Children age 5 and up are required to wear a face covering.
 People with a disability or medical condition may request accommodation from the business if they cannot wear one.